 Realities aside, driving is something most young folks look forward to and a big milestone for your family.
 It’s a coming of age point in life.
 For you as a parent, it’s likely filled with mixed emotions.
 It might feel great that your new driver can get them self to and from basketball practice.
 This might also mean that instead of driving them, you’ll be at home praying for safe travel even from down the street.

 What about the costs of your new driver?
 I’m not talking about new gray hairs or your sanity.
 I’m talking about the additional costs to your household.
-We might worry equally about our sons and daughters, but to cost of driving is not quite the same across gender.
+We might worry equally about our sons and daughters, but the cost of driving is not quite the same across gender.

 "If you don’t know where you are going, any road will get you there."
 Lewis Carroll